symunona/eloquent_javascript_admin_js/client/admin.md

 -   `name` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The name of control element to receive, the name same as when its registered.

 Returns **DOMElement** Returns the built DOM element reference.
-Able to access its

 ## updateChildren

 Helper function.
-Update the option tags in a given parentSelectDomElement which is a select element with the values of a dataArray.
+Updates the option tags in a given parentSelectDomElement which is a select element with the values of a dataArray.
 The previous content will be deleted.

 **Parameters**

--   `parentSelectDomElement` **DOMElement** The SELECT tag to where inject the new data.
+-   `parentSelectDomElement` **DOMElement** The SELECT tag where the new data should be injected.
 -   `data` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** The new data.

 ## createDomElement

 Helper function to create a DOM element tag tagName.
-In a propertiesObject possible to give any property of the element (e.g: {cols: 50} ).
-Not obligatory or null can be used instead to skip.
+In the propertiesObject it's possible to give any property of the element (e.g: {cols: 50} ).
+Optional.

 The content variable defines the content of the element.
 If it is a string, a simple text nodewill be created inside the element, if it is a DOM element